Main Content

 For details, see Develop Custom Mini-Batch Datastore.

-To specify the targets, the datastore must output cell arrays or tables with numInputs+numOutputs columns, where numInputs and numOutputs are the number of network inputs and outputs, respectively.
-The first numInputs columns, correspond to the network inputs.
+To specify the targets, the datastore must return cell arrays or tables with numInputs+numOutputs columns, where numInputs and numOutputs are the number of network inputs and outputs, respectively.
+The first numInputs columns correspond to the network inputs.
 The last numOutput columns correspond to the network outputs.
-The InputNames and OutputNames properties of the neural network specifies the order of the input and output data, respectively.
+The InputNames and OutputNames properties of the neural network specify the order of the input and output data, respectively.

 You can use other built-in datastores by using the transform and combine functions.
 These functions can convert the data read from datastores to the layout required by the trainnet function.
 For example, you can transform and combine data read from in-memory arrays and CSV files using ArrayDatastore and TabularTextDatastore objects, respectively.
 The required layout of the datastore output depends on the neural network architecture.
 For more information, see Datastore Customization.